 Gastric sleeve revision offers patients a chance to get rid of the weight they planned to lose if their previous treatment was inaccurate.

-And this type of operation also offers an alternative for certain patients who have had gastric sleeve surgery performed before and who have put their weight back on due to their diet or other factors.
-If you have the option of gastric sleeve revision surgery, your surgeon will compare the possible risks with the benefits before recommending it.
-The revision of the gastric sleeve also has an exceptionally low mortality rate.
+Also offers an alternative for certain patients who have had gastric sleeve surgery performed before and who have put their weight back on due to their diet or other factors.

 Who is gastric sleeve revision most suitable for?